richardhriech/InterviewPreparation/CSharp Fundamentals/Dotnet - Common Interview Questions.md

 Runtime polymorphism, also known as **dynamic polymorphism**, is implemented by method overriding which is a feature that allows a subclass to provide a specific implementation of a method that is already defined in its superclass.
 This type of polymorphism is determined at runtime.
 - Method overriding occurs when a subclass has a method with the same name, return type, and parameters as a method in its parent class.
 - To use method overriding, the base class method must be declared with the `virtual` keyword, and the derived class method must be declared with the `override` keyword.

-### What are the SOLID Principles?
-- **Single Responsibility Principle (SRP)**: Each class should have one and only one reason to change, meaning it should have only one job or responsibility.
-- **Open/Closed Principle (OCP)**: Software entities should be open for extension, but closed for modification.
-This means you can add new features via extensions without changing existing code.
-- **Liskov Substitution Principle (LSP)**: Objects of a superclass shall be replaceable with objects of its subclasses without affecting the functionality of the program.
-This defines rules for a good inheritance structure.
-- **Interface Segregation Principle (ISP)**: Larger interfaces should be split into smaller ones.
-By doing so, a class will only have to know about the methods that are of interest to them.
-- **Dependency Inversion Principle (DIP)**:
-1. High-level modules should not depend on low-level modules.
-Both should depend on abstractions (e.g., interfaces or abstract classes).
-2. Abstractions should not depend on details.
-Details (concrete implementations) should depend on abstractions.

 ## `C#`